 Who is a Digital Nomad?

 A digital nomad is a person who works remotely from any location he or she may choose at any time.
-The concept of the digital nomad, which was considered relatively new, has now become a generic enterprise in many cultures.
+The concept of a digital nomad, which was considered relatively new, has now become a generic enterprise in many cultures.
 This is a result of rapid technological developments which have reduced the stress of physical presence at many workplaces.

 In fact, research has shown that a greater percentage of employees work remotely in many contemporary societies.
 Digital nomads have the freedom to work at their own pace.
-All that you require is a smartphone or a laptop with an internet connection.
+All you require is a smartphone or a laptop with an internet connection.
 With this, he or she is set to go online, operating many miles away from the office or home.
 However, the benefits or privileges which are enjoyed by digital nomads, are paid for by the security hazards which they face.

 What are the Security Hazards for Digital Nomads?

 Since their work involves the use of unsecured public internet networks, they find themselves being at the mercy of cybercriminals such as hackers, scammers, phases, and others, whose aim is to destroy the devices and steal private information.
-Some sensitive private information such as bank account details, credit card details, personal identity codes, and passwords may be captured by these cyber criminals if adequate security measures are not put in place.
+Some sensitive private information such as bank account details, credit card details, personal identity codes, and passwords may be captured by these cyber criminals if adequate security measures are not implemented.

 10 Tips for Nomads’ Online Digital Security